 And she roughly mapped out her life at age 14.

-Simi recently spoke to Stanford students about her life experiences, the guiding principles she picked up along the way, and why it’s so important to make a bucket list.
+Simi recently spoke to Stanford students at the School of Engineering about her life experiences, the guiding principles she picked up along the way, and why it’s so important to make a bucket list.

 Dare to Dream Big

 Simi was 14 when American adventurer John Goddard spoke at her school about the 127 goals he set for himself as a teenager in 1940.
 He encouraged the teens in the audience to go home and draw up their own list.

 Simi thought about it and wrote down five goals: Go to a good college, go to the Olympics, become a TV commentator, become a pilot, and build a log cabin.
 These were big goals for Simi, who was raised by a single mother who worked as a schoolteacher and was on public assistance.

 “People talk about dreams coming true, but have you ever stopped and thought, What are your dreams?”
 Simi says.
 “A lot of people hold themselves back, because, well, ‘I can’t do that.
 I don’t have enough money.’
 Or, ‘I’m afraid to fail.’
 I want you to stop for one second and think, if you were 100% guaranteed to succeed, what would you do with your life?”

 In high school, Simi was a good writer and a decent athlete, competing in swimming, track and field, and field hockey.
 Her academics and athletics, coupled with her writing skills, helped Simi craft a college entrance essay that caught the attention of Stanford’s admissions office.

 Simi was accepted into Stanford on a field hockey scholarship, ticking off her first goal.
 As a freshman, she saw an opportunity to tick off her second life goal, by entering a national writing contest to become an Olympic torchbearer at the 1980 Winter Olympics in Lake Placid, New York.